jnoel01/Art-Point/README.md

 <h3><span style="text-decoration: underline;"><span style="color: #008080; text-decoration: underline;">Motivation:</span></span></h3>
 <h3>&nbsp;</h3>
 <h3><span style="text-decoration: underline;"><span style="color: #008080; text-decoration: underline;">Description:</span></span></h3>
+<p>Art Point is a social media web application where users can show off their masterpieces on their profile as well buy others art.
+The users can have their own profiles, and the website will have a search bar to search for users based on their username.
+Users will be able to upload art onto their profiles for either display or a “for sale” section, which will contain items for sale from the user.</p>
 <h3>&nbsp;</h3>
 <h3><span style="text-decoration: underline;"><span style="color: #008080; text-decoration: underline;">Screenshots/Demo:</span></span></h3>
 <h3>&nbsp;</h3>